jsoma/bottlejack/README.md

 ## Usage

 For setup options, look at docs on [portfolio-autopublish](https://github.com/jsoma/portfolio-autopublish).
+They're a little out of date, though, so maybe look at `data.yaml` inside of the `examples` directory.

 File structure should look something like this: